niimmiish/niimmiish.github.io/_pages/about.md

 -- -- -- --

 [^fnote1]: I traveled India by rail, photographing life as I saw it.
 I still love photography and showcase some of it on my [Instagram account][5]{: style="color: #686de0"}.
+[^fnote2]: I photographed legends of Indian classical music, freelanced with a journalist, edited a weekly TV show, and almost went to film school.

 [1]: https://niimmiish.github.io/resume1
 [2]: {{ site.url }}/portfolio/